Alzheimer's Home Care Services

 Connection

 Connection is reassuring and meets our human need for belonging.
-With home care, loved ones never need to feel alone.
+With home care, loved ones never need to feel alone, receiving vital Dementia support.

 Dignity

-Home care ensures dignity by maintaining established personal care and lifestyle routines.
+Home care ensures dignity by maintaining established personal care and lifestyle routines, including personalized Massachusetts dementia assistance.

 Safety

-Through companionship and support, home care provides safety and an assurance that your loved one is free from harm.
+Through companionship and support, home care provides safety and an assurance that your loved one is free from harm, which is essential for Dementia support.

 Specialty Trained Caregivers

-Our compassionate caregivers are trained in caring for loved ones who have had a diagnosis of Alzheimer’s.
-They receive StillMe Alzheimers’s coaching and training through the Care Academy and Teepa Snow.
+Our compassionate caregivers are trained in caring for loved ones who have had a diagnosis of Dementia.

-We also have both Certified Dementia Specialists and Certified Dementia Practitioners on staff.
-Both certifications require intense study and a passing score on a rigorous examination.
+All of our team members have earned either the distinction of Certified Dementia Specialist or Certified Dementia Practitioner.
+Both certifications require intense study and a passing score on a rigorous examination, ensuring the highest quality Dementia support.

 Our trained caregivers: